-The derivatives are accounted for at fair value through profit or loss (FVTPL).
+The inter-company derivative and intercompany hybrid loan asset are accounted for at fair value through profit or loss (FVTPL).

-Whilst there are considerable uncertainties regarding the fair value of the inter-company derivative and associated hybrid loan asset due to changes in interest and inflation rates, the movements are non-cash, reverse over the life of the instruments and, from July 2021, the movements of each are equal and opposite, thus having a £nil impact on retained earnings.
+Whilst there are considerable uncertainties regarding the fair value of these instruments due to changes in interest and inflation rates, the movements are non-cash, reverse over the life of the instruments and the movements of each are equal and opposite, thus having a £nil impact on retained earnings.